by Arnaud Divialle

 7. Mold setup and delivery

 Standard Workflow: Ken and his team prepare to verify the performances of the design and manufacturing quality of the mold, a process that can take several days.
 The manufacturing parameters are typically based on the results of the mold verification simulation, or otherwise based on experience.
 Nonetheless, the mold setup still sometimes reveals that the committed cycle time can’t be reached with the existing mold.
-If this happens, Ken needs the mold changed, at additional cost and delays, in order to meet production cost targets.
+If this happens, Ken needs the plastic injection mold tooling changed, at additional cost and delays, in order to meet production cost targets.
 A worst-case scenario: Ken has to go back to his OEM customer to request a price change to the part, undermining his firm’s credibility and damaging its reputation.

 SimForm Workflow: By this point, the risk of any discrepancy in the cooling time is much lower for Ken, reducing the potential for costly delays.
-The “what if” scenarios enabled Ken, with his mold maker, to explore different manufacturing parameters, including flow rate and coolant temperature, which reduced test duration and help production start sooner.
+The “what if” scenarios enabled Ken, with his mold maker, to explore different manufacturing parameters, including flow rate and coolant temperature, which reduced test duration and helped production start sooner.

 Confidently accelerate time to market

-The entire process from mold design to delivery can take several weeks, and molders like Ken bear significant risk in how they quote prices to OEMs.
 By utilizing SimForm throughout multiple stages of mold development, mold designers can dramatically streamline collaboration and the iterative process, and provide molders with a higher degree of cost certainty that can be a competitive advantage for molders and mold designers alike.

 Here’s a brief recap of the benefits SimForm provides at each stage:

-1. Quoting: Improves part design and production cost
+- Quoting: Improves part design and production cost

-4. Design optimization: Improves mold thermal performances in cooling uniformity, cooling performances, and cooling time; running “what if” scenarios quantify the impacts of various design decisions
+- Design optimization: Improves mold thermal performances in cooling uniformity, cooling performances, and cooling time; running “what if” scenarios quantify the impacts of various design decisions

-5. Mold verification: Reduces the risk that a full mold flow simulation will identify defects that need to be addressed
+- Mold verification: Reduces the risk that a full mold flow simulation will identify defects that need to be addressed

-6. Mold manufacturing: Lowers the risk of any discrepancy in the cooling time and the potential for costly delays
+- Mold manufacturing: Lowers the risk of any discrepancy in the cooling time and the potential for costly delays

-7. Mold set-up and delivery: “What if” scenarios explore different manufacturing parameters that reduce test duration and help production start sooner
+- Mold set-up and delivery: “What if” scenarios explore different manufacturing parameters that reduce test duration and help production start sooner

 Discover the benefits of early and rapid thermal simulation.
 Get your free trial of SimForm today.